 Back in the living room, she layered two blankets over the remains.
-Blood began to soak into the fabric through small spots of blotchy red, but for now, the horrid sight of the remains was gone.
+Blood began to soak into the fabric creating small spots of blotchy red, but for now, the horrid sight of the remains was gone.
 For good measure, she tucked the trophy under the blanket as well.
+She couldn’t handle the chunks of hair and brain matter coating the gold-colored plastic.

 She didn’t know why, specifically, she had aimed for the head.
 Maybe she had heard something during one of those harried evening broadcasts of instructions, over shoutings of studio and radio crew.
 Maybe it was just that the skull was the source of all thought.
 All she knew was that so far that it had worked out for her, twice.

 Aim for the head.

 She searched around the neighbors’ apartment.
-There was little, but she mulled over the possibilities of each and every bludgeon, poker, or blade she stumbled on.
-So many things that were part of everyday life that she never would have thought of as weapons were now game… each one would be ranked by their effectiveness as she moved from space to space in the apartment.
+There was little of practical use, but she mulled over the possibilities of each and every bludgeon, poker, or blade she stumbled on.
+So many things that were part of everyday life that she never would have thought of as weapons were now game… each one would be ranked by their effectiveness as she moved from space to space in the cramped two-room apartment.

 She returned to the bedroom of Julie and her unknown boyfriend and checked under the bed, seeing nothing but shoeboxes.
 Pickings had been slim thus far.
 She sat down and leaned against a cheap cabinet that sat against the wall, staring at her haul of coat hangers, kitchen knives, and sporting goods.
-On impulse, she turned her gaze to the bedside table and saw something red tucked between the bed and the table.
+Remembering earlier, she turned her gaze to the bedside table and saw something red tucked between the bed and the table.
 Danielle reached her hand between them and grabbed at something heavy.

-The weight was reassuring and the crowbar became the first step in the plan.
+The weight was reassuring.
+The crowbar became the first step in the plan.
 She needed a gun, but rather than search apartment after apartment for one, she needed a sure thing.

 Her family’s storage building was exactly where she would need to go.